langchain-ai/langgraph/docs/docs/reference/checkpoints.md

 - Remembering things across multiple interactions
 - Interrupting to wait for user input
-- Resiliance for long-running, error-prone agents
+- Resilience for long-running, error-prone agents
 - Time travel retry and branch from a previous checkpoint

 ### Checkpoint